Back to All Events

 • No refund policy

-Harvey is a green builder, licensed plumber, conservation-oriented land developer, organic farmer, teacher, and writer.
+Harvey is a green builder, licensed General Contractor, licensed plumber, conservation-oriented land developer, organic farmer, teacher, and writer.
 Harvey is influenced by his experiences of living in various community settings, including a remote retreat center in the cascade mountains in Washington state, and five years in a traditional, rural village in Southern Africa.
 Harvey initiated and helped develop the Sustainable Farming Program at Central Carolina Community College (CCCC) in Pittsboro, NC, and has taught many classes at CCCC in the past 25 years in Sustainable Agriculture, Permaculture, Green Building, and Construction/Plumbing.
 Harvey was the Carolina Farm Stewardship Association Farmer of the Year in 1998.
-Harvey serves on the board of the Deep River Folk School.
+Harvey has been a Building Contractor for the past 25 years and was the Construction Director for Chatham Habitat for Humanity for 13 years.

 Previous